-Part of your restoration process might be to get an intense clean on your teeth.
+Part of your mouth restoration process might be to get an intense clean on your teeth.
 This could potentially just be the start of your process but if you have a lot of buildup or discoloration, a deep cleaning might be a necessary part of the process to start restoring your teeth to health.

 A root canal is a process used to treat the pulp or the roots of a tooth, particularly when there is infection present in the pulp.
 The root canal eliminates the infection and works to pull any contamination out as well.
 This procedure is slightly invasive and while it’s something that dental professionals handle daily, it’s still a fairly serious treatment.

 For some people, reshaping the gums might be necessary.
 If you have a smile that is overly gummy or if perhaps your gums are receding in a way that is not healthy for your mouth, this could be helpful.
 Gum contouring can either help to remove excess gum or fill in spaces where there is not enough gum around the teeth.

 Crowns, Veneers, and Bridges

 When it comes to restoration, the end goal is to restore the health of your teeth but also to improve their look in the process.
 This might require something like crowns, dental bridges, or veneers to improve the teeth.

 Each of these can be used to cover or potentially replace bad teeth that need to be extracted or perhaps improved to make them more appealing.
 This will depend on the health of the tooth and the best solution to improve it.

 If you are a candidate for dental implants, the teeth will first be extracted and allowed to heal.
 That would be followed by implant surgery.
 Implants are actually connected to the jawbone using a titanium post.
 That post then fuses with the jawbone as healing commences.